 My name is Leslie.
 Based in NYC, I act, write, direct, choreograph, clown, and teach.
-I'm currently in my third year of the MFA Acting Program at Rutgers Mason Gross School of the Arts.
+I'm currently in my fourth and final year of the MFA Acting Program at Rutgers Mason Gross School of the Arts.

 Practicing: theater-making, reciprocity, intersectionality, veganism, stillness, breathing and subversive play.

 As an actor, I love to work on new plays.
 I've worked at The Flea Theater as an actor in The Bats, as well as at La MaMa, Target Margin, Primary Stages, The Eugene O'Neill Theater Center, Stable Cable Lab Company, The Fresh Fruit Festival, and The Bushwick Starr.

 As a hyphenate (actor/writer/director/choreographer) I co-founded Lampazo Group, a disruptive and rigorously physical ensemble, curious about today's Theater of Cruelty in media-saturated America.